Skip to content

 In a Dane County transaction, radon is usually tested during the inspection contingency, and a high result moves fast.
 Systems often install within a few days, and who pays is negotiable between buyer and seller.
 Our page on radon mitigation at a home sale covers the Wisconsin disclosure and timing.
 For the statewide picture, the Wisconsin radon guide ties it all together.

-Get matched with a Madison radon professional
+Get a free quote from a Madison radon professional

 Free and no obligation.
 Tell us your neighborhood or ZIP and your situation.